Hochstadt/SJSU-ANS_DeepRacer/ssh_driver/README.md

 Then using this interface you can run the keyboard.
 Note, when working with multiple machines, the multicast tool came in handy and this thread did as well: https://github.com/aws-deepracer/aws-deepracer-interfaces-pkg

+5. Also in another terminal you can start the web_video_server.
+This is not by default installed on foxy ROS distribution, so if you don't have it you want to clone this branch of web_video_server, https://github.com/RobotWebTools/web_video_server/tree/ros2.
+Once you do that go into the cloned folder and run colcon build.
+This should work.
+Then you can source the setup.bash that's in the install folder to get the web video server going.
+ONce you have that you can connect using the instructions here (through a web browsesr) http://wiki.ros.org/web_video_server